jacomyal/domino.js/SPECS.md

 A simple way to create and remove batches of listeners.
 (Basic controller listeners should be a tile in that regard.).

+Moreover, in tiles callbacks, `this` should naturally refer to the controller.

 ```js
 var tile = new controller.tile(config[object]);